mohamedirfansh/JobSpark/README.md

 ## 🔎 What it does

-Users can select the industry that they would like to see the junior jobs.
+Users can select the industry that they would like to find their junior postion jobs.
 ![](images/categories.png)

 Once an industry is selected, all the junior postion jobs that do not require any experience will show up in a single page.
 Users can now conveniently view all the jobs they are eligible for in a single place.
 Users can also click the apply now button which will bring them to the actual posting of the job where they can apply for the job.